AirGateway/NDC-Gateway-Developer-Guide/README.md

 > **AG-Providers:** *
 This is interpreted by the **NDC Gateway** like a send to all available NDC providers for the consumer.

-Alternatively, you can define a list of providers using a list of comma-separated [IATA airline designators](https://en.wikipedia.org/wiki/List_of_airline_codes).
+Alternatively, you can define a list of providers using a list of comma-separated standard [IATA airline designators](https://en.wikipedia.org/wiki/List_of_airline_codes).
 > **AG-Providers:** BA, AA, LH

 **MPR Responses**